-The principle aims of the course are to develop both subject specific and transferable skills to be more effective hygiene managers.
-Students will be able to use acquired understanding and skills to meet the present needs and challenges of work in various organisations, agencies and industries.
+The principle aims of this course are to develop both subject specific and transferable skills to help you be a more effective hygiene manager.
+You will be able to use your new understanding and skills to meet the present needs and challenges of work in various organisations, agencies and industries.
 As well as providing opportunities for career development the qualification can be used as a route for further study.

 How to apply

 For application information please see our how to apply page.

 We ask that you have two A-levels or equivalent, or appropriate industrial experience.